gradualgames/ggvm/README.md

 * Justin Mullin - For telling me about LibGDX and helping me come up with a way to imitate a palettized graphics mode using a fragment shader, as well as advice about performance.

-* LibGDX (https://libgdx.badlogicgames.com/) - The cross plat-form game Java game development library used to develop GGVm.
+* LibGDX (https://libgdx.badlogicgames.com/) - The cross platform game Java game development library used to develop GGVm.

 * Peter McQuillan - Creator of Dúshlán, an open source game for the NES, used to demonstrate GGVm.
 See https://github.com/soiaf/Dushlan for more information.
 BSD license for his binary included in assets/dushlan/license.txt.